yuezhezhang/yuezhezhang/README.md

 - 🔭 Welcome to my Github page!
 - 🌱 I am currently a MSc student in Robotics at [TU Delft](https://www.tudelft.nl/en/).
 Prior to that, I obtained my Bachelor's degree in Mechatronics Engineering (Xuteli School, with honours) at [Beijing Institute of Technology](https://english.bit.edu.cn/).
 - 😄 I am interested in motion planning for mobile robots and robot arms and human robot interaction.
-Hope one day we can bring robots to more and more people's daily lives.
+Hope one day we can bring robots to more people's daily lives.
 - 📫 Feel free to contact me if you want to discuss interesting topics about robotics.

 ### Recent Project
 #### Global Planning and Local Obstacle Avoidance for a Drone
+The draft paper can be found [here](https://www.researchgate.net/publication/358573208_Planning_Algorithm_for_a_Quadrotor_Drone).

 ![fig](https://github.com/yuezhezhang/images_folder/blob/master/RO47005.gif)